braulio-arteaga/braulio-arteaga.github.io/_pages/projects.md

       <img height="32" width="32" src="https://unpkg.com/simple-icons@3.4.0/icons/github.svg" />
     </div>
     <p style="text-align: justify;">
-        Python notebook allows send bulk whatsapp messages to contacts (not necessarily saved) using an excel file and the selenium package.
+        Web scraping that sends bulk Whatsapp messages to contacts (not necessarily saved) using an excel file and the selenium package.
 It also produces a final report on the sending status of the messages.
     </p>
   </div>
 </div>